JunweiLiang/VERA_3D_Reconstruction/README.md

 You can check find more information and try out the live 3D event reconstruction demo at our [Project Page](https://vera.cs.cmu.edu/VERA_3D_Reconstruction).

 ## Installation
 You will need to have a running server for the demo to run properly.
+Put this repo under your server root and open Chrome to http://localhost/VERA_3D_Reconstruction.
 You cannot just directly open the html file in Chrome according to [this](https://github.com/mrdoob/three.js/wiki/How-to-run-things-locally).

 ## Code Overview
 Currently we have released the source code for the web interface.